Risingson/eveeyedocs/docs/developers.md

     If you can do a working package for one of those platforms i would be happy if you could provide it via github and let me know.

 ## Eveeye custom-url-scheme
-You can call Eveeye on iOS or Android via the custom-url-scheme `eveautheveeye` with parameters <br>
+You can call Eveeye on iOS or Android from app version 3.00.0 via the custom-url-scheme `eveautheveeye` with parameters <br>
 `m` for mapname<br>
 `s` for solarsystemname<br>
 `t` for info tab opened <br>